Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 ## 2. The design: four responses to a gap

-**Assumptions are the mechanism.
-Asking is the exception.** A recommender that interrogates its users has moved the work back onto them, which is the opposite of what the tool is for.
+A recommender that interrogates its users has moved the work back onto them, which is the opposite of what the tool is for.

 | | when | friction |